Effective February 1, 2016 (Last updated November 2020)

-New programs under development now or in the future wishing to charge premium tuition should contact the Office of the Provost to discuss the coordination of the premium tuition proposal review process with the completion of a Request for Authorization to Plan or a Request for Authorization to Establish.
+New programs under development now or in the future wishing to charge premium tuition should contact the Office of the Provost to discuss the coordination of the premium tuition proposal review process with the completion prior to completion of the UNC-SO Request for Preliminary Authorization.

 A Guide to Writing a Proposal for Premium Tuition

-According to UNC System policy (I. 3.
+According to UNC System Office policy (I. 3.
 “Graduate and Professional Tuition” Policy Manual 1000.1.1), premium tuition proposals for graduate and graduate professional programs submitted by campuses should (1) supply evidence that students of the affected programs have been consulted [possible strategy: discuss plans with the leadership of the appropriate Graduate Student Association], (2) show that the increased tuition will be used to maintain or enhance the excellence of the programs while assuring access to them, and (3) to the extent possible, provide full tuition remission to graduate assistants in order to increase the competitiveness of the program in recruiting.1

 1 We interpret this to refer to a subset of students identified either by merit or financial need.